 This career pathway concentrates on the design, building, and management of Web-based information systems, with a focus on improving the user's experience when interacting with Web-based systems.
 Work in this pathway requires the ability to tailor technology to various information communities.
 It also requires knowledge of the information needs and information-seeking behaviors of the audience as prerequisites to building any information resource.
 Read more about the Web Programming and Information Architecture career pathway.

-All students in the Post-Master's Certificate Program must start the program by completing the following one-unit course that introduces them to our School's sophisticated online learning environment: Online Social Neworking: Technology and Tools.
+All new students in the Post-Master's Certificate program begin their studies by completing a one-unit course that introduces them to our school's sophisticated online learning environment: Online Social Neworking: Technology and Tools.

 If you wish you may select (as one of your five classes) to do a 3 unit internship (place based or virtual).
 Note: Certificate students can take only one internship for a maximum of 3 units.